psych0v0yager/localaichat/README.md

 ## Roadmap
 - Add a monitoring system to keep track of AIChat() threads that are currently running.
 During testing I noticed I would OOM my vLLM server when I ran too many chats.
 I will create a monitoring system and add safeguards to ensure it is impossible to OOM the vLLM and llamacpp server
+- Create several versions of this repo ranging from barebones to batteries included.
+This departs from the original vision, yet allowing multiple versions gives each user the right localaichat for their use case.
+Will add optional dependencies such as `pip install localaichat[llamacpp]`,`pip install localaichat[vllm]`, `pip install localaichat[toolpack]`, `pip install localaichat[full]`
 - Complete examples
 - Reduce verbosity.
 I am looking at config based systems so the user does not need to pass `client_type` and `model` every single time
 - Remove hidden prompts from gen_with_tools().
 Allow user to specify them in a config file